 Of course people can also be a combination of the two – so experiment with all of them, find out what makes your partner tick, and thus make sure you get your love across.

-This is a great starter’s book for people new in self-improvement.
+Unlimited Power is a great starter’s book for people new in self-improvement.
 Not as wishy-washy as most of the newer books, covers all areas of life and is still rock solid.
 If you just recently got into personal development, give this a go!

 Who would I recommend the Unlimited Power summary to?